-There are no monitoring stations along the Powerstown watercourse.
-The Environmental Protection Agency (EPA) however, do undertake surface water monitoring along the River Barrow.
-The results for the nearest monitoring stations (as per Table 4.2) with available monitoring results for the period 2003 - 2020 are summarised in Figure 4.4 below for indicative purposes.
-As can be seen in Figure 4.4 below, the River Barrow is mainly achieving a water quality status of between Q3.5 (Moderate) and Q4 (Good) in number of years with water quality maintaining a Moderate status at least.
-EPA comments on the most recent monitoring results for the River Barrow are as follows.
+There are several monitoring stations along the River Barrow and the Environmental Protection Agency (EPA) undertakes surface water monitoring along the watercourse.
+The results for the nearest monitoring stations (as per Table 4.2) with available monitoring results for the period 2006 - 2020 are summarised in Figure 4.4 below for indicative purposes.
+As can be seen in Figure 4.4 below, the River Barrow is mainly achieving a water quality status of Q3.5 (Moderate) in number of years with water quality maintaining a Moderate status.